Chapter 5 : The Death Eater's Daughter

 After I had demonstrated my ability as an Occlumens, Father began to teach me Legilimency, which was much harder.
 He taught me how to search for someone else’s mind with my own, having me practice on Mum, Daphne, the Notts, the milkman, anyone I could think of.
 Gradually, I learned how to connect with them over long distances.
 I learned how to see the thoughts on the surfaces of their minds: I could even go a bit deeper than that, although it exhausted me.

 Father refused to teach me how to properly infiltrate minds, how to plant my own ideas in their heads and have them believe them to be true.
-I suppose he knew it was a much too dangerous skill for a child.
+I suppose he knew it was a much too dangerous skill for a child to have, or he did not trust me to keep quiet about what he had been teaching me.

 Daphne did not take well to my rise in my father’s affections.
 After all, she was the eldest daughter, the birthright: she was born during the Dark Lord’s reign, Lord Voldemort himself had congratulated my parents on her birth.
 She was the pretty daughter, whereas I was small and weak and looked sickly.
 She reminded me of these things constantly: pinching me and pulling my hair when mum wasn’t looking, laughing at me if I stumbled or did poorly in a lesson, whispered that I was really a Squib and wouldn’t be allowed to attend Hogwarts, that I’d have to go to a Muggle school instead.